 SD: Lower your expectations!
 Everyone’s immediate desire when they’re creating video content is to make it go viral.
 Virality can be a target, but it cannot be guaranteed.
 Your best bet is to simply make great content.
 Easier said than done, but ask yourself, “is this something that I would enjoy watching?
 Even if I didn’t have an interest in the product or service I’m pushing?”
 Make sure whoever you’ve hired to create your content understands on a basic level what your goals are and how to go about accomplishing them.
 They may be set on creating fantastic content—but if it doesn’t align with the end goals of the company, the creative is wasted.

 Q: Give us some tactical ‘hacks’ that help you make video content so great.
 Don’t be afraid to get technical

 SD: It’s shocking how cheap and easy it is these days to produce high-end, well-produced content (keep in mind, I’m speaking relatively!)
-We’ve seen the DSLR revolution where consumer grade cameras are offering high end picture quality & color profiles, while camera sensors are getting more and more sensitive, allowing tiny camera packages to shoot fantastic looking content without massive lights & power requirements.
-Personally, I utilize a lot of hacks such as lens whacking for a tilt-shifted isolated look, warp stabilizers for my shaky, coffee-fueled hands, and filmconvert for coloring.
-Also, pro tip – audio is more important than visuals!
+We’ve seen the DSLR revolution where consumer grade cameras are offering high end picture quality & colour profiles, while camera sensors are getting more and more sensitive, allowing tiny camera packages to shoot fantastic looking content without massive lights & power requirements.
+Personally, I utilize a lot of hacks such as lens whacking for a tilt-shifted isolated look, warp stabilizers for my shaky, coffee-fueled hands, and film convert for colouring.
+Also, pro tip—audio is more important than visuals!
 Audiences will forgive poor visuals, not poor audio.
 The only limitation is your creativity and knowledge of how to use the ample tools available.